PayBy/botim-money-docs/docs/2_Online Payment Integration/overview.md

 **Checkout**

-`Hosted paypage` - Redirect your customer to a PayBy hosted paypage.
+`Hosted paypage` - Redirect your customer to a Botim Money Business hosted paypage.

 `iFrame paypage` - Embed the checkout in your website.